babolivier/install-party/README.md

 See https://docs.openstack.org/ for a full documentation of OpenStack's APIs.

-### Adding support for a DNS provider
+### Adding support for an instances provider

-To add support for a DNS provider, simply add a Python code file in `install_party/instances/providers` which inherits from the `install_party.instances.instances_provider.InstancesProviderClient` class and implements its methods.
+To add support for an instances provider, simply add a Python code file in `install_party/instances/providers` which inherits from the `install_party.instances.instances_provider.InstancesProviderClient` class and implements its methods.
 It must then expose this class in a variable named `provider_client_class` (i.e. add